-Credit unions and designated staff members in the states of Arkansas, Oklahoma and Texas may apply for grants to attend professional development training and education workshops and conferences offered by or through the Cornerstone Credit Union League or industry related organizations.
+Cornestone credit unions in Arkansas, Oklahoma and Texas may apply for an Annual Training Calendar Grant to attend professional development training and education workshops and conferences offered by or through the Cornerstone Credit Union League or industry related organizations.
 Grant applications may be submitted for a variety of professional development opportunities including, but not limited to, the following: conferences, ALM training, seminars, NCUA fiduciary requirement training, webinars, and CUDE certification.
 Those wishing to enroll in Southwest CUNA Management school may also apply for an SCMS scholarship (this is done through a separate application).

-Credit unions - Credit unions that have applied for a training calendar grant may also apply for a Community Outreach Grant, so long as the grant will support a community or member outreach program, and incorporates a financial education component.
+Credit unions - Credit unions that have applied for a training calendar grant may also apply for a Financial Education Grant, so long as the grant will support a community or member outreach program, and incorporates a financial education component.

-Partner organizations - Partner organizations are strongly encouraged to have some sort of credit union relationship, such as utilizing credit union volunteers, programs for credit union members, and community collaborations.
+Partner organizations - Partner organizations are required to have credit union involvement associated with grant requests, such as utilizing credit union volunteers, programs for credit union members, and community collaborations.
 Sound financial management must also be demonstrated by the applicant.
 Eligible non-credit union related partners may include:

 Credit union chapters serve a very important purpose in the credit union system.
 They are a source of professional and organizational development, local credit union awareness and community outreach.
 Credit union chapters are also a centralized source of connection to credit unions for the community.
 The Chapter Grants Program provides support for the Cornerstone Credit Union League chapter program, as well as a recognition opportunity both locally and within the industry.
 Chapters may receive annually up to $2,000 in grants for one or a combination of programs.